Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 ⚠️ The lethal effect of curare on human beings⚠️

-The effects of curare do not concern the blood circulation, the cardiovascular system or the heart (see: types of poisons).
+Curare does not affect the blood circulation, the cardiovascular system, or the heart (see: types of poisons).

 Curare acts as a neuromuscular blocker that ends up killing by asphyxiation.
-As if someone were entering your body to prevent you from breathing.
+As if someone were entering the body to prevent breathing.

 The neurotoxic venom, with which curare can be identified, produces flaccid and lethal paralysis by non-depolarizing neuromuscular blockade.